Do You Remember Your New Year’s Resolution?

 It has been six months since the hats, horns, bells and whistles that rang in the New Year.
-Wow, it seems almost a lifetime ago.
-There have been kid’s tournaments, lunches to make, chores to do, meetings to hold, and appointments to keep.
-So much stuff, that for some of us, our New Year’s resolutions may have fallen by the wayside.
+Wow, it seems almost a lifetime ago!
+There have been lunches to make, chores to do, meetings to hold, and appointments to keep, not to mention business disruption, health scares, social unrest, and social isolation.
+So much stuff, that for some of us, our New Year’s Resolutions may have fallen by the wayside.

-The commitments and promises of making changes that were destined to make us healthier, happier or more connected to the people around us may have moved to the background of our lives since we made our new year resolutions.
+The commitments and promises of making changes that were destined to make us healthier, happier, or more connected to the people around us, may have moved to the background of our lives since we made our new year resolutions, so is today the day to re-evaluate?
 Click to tweet

 Early Babylonians believed that what they did on the first day of the New Year would have an effect throughout their entire year.
 Talk about pressure.
 I’d much rather go with the quote that says, “Who you are in each moment creates your future.”
 This gives you the opportunity to restart and/or refocus each month, each day or each hour.
-Resolutions and work-life balance goals are more like day to day corrections or new roads to take.
+I see resolutions and work-life balance goals as more like day to day corrections or new roads that we explore and take.

 Beverly’s Hot Tips For Building Resiliency and Celebrating New Year’s Resolution Recommitment Day: